Best Pigments for Frescos

 Here are some pigments that are commonly used in fresco painting:

-1. Natural pigments: Earth pigments, such as ochres and iron oxides, are popular choices for fresco painting because they are lightfast, chemically stable, and readily available.
-They provide a range of warm, natural colors and are easy to obtain.
+1. Natural pigments: Earth pigments, such as ochres and iron oxides, are not just popular choices for fresco painting; they are a celebration of the earth's natural beauty.
+Their warm, natural colours, lightfastness, and chemical stability make them perfect for fresco painting.

 2. Lime-proof pigments: Some pigments, such as certain blues and greens, are not naturally compatible with lime and can react in undesirable ways.
-To overcome this, special "lime-proof" pigments are available that have been specifically formulated for use in fresco painting.
-Such as Ultramarine Blue.
+To overcome this, special "lime-proof" pigments, such as ultramarine blue, are available that have been specifically formulated for use in fresco painting.

 Cadmium Pigments used with Frescos